getgauge/taiko/docs/running_scripts_inside_the_browser.md

     console.log(text); // Prints "some metadata"

-Please note that `element.dataset.text` runs in the context of the page, it is plain JavasScript in the browser.
+Please note that `element.dataset.text` runs in the context of the page, it is plain JavaScript in the browser.
 You cannot access Taiko's API within `evaluate`.

 You can also use `evaluate` to read other attributes or content